Simfreed/AFINES/README.md

     >>>module load gcc
     >>>module load boost

-If you'd like to use my plotter, then you need Mathematica.
-Assuming you're accessing midway through ThinLinc, you can open mathematica through an interactive computing node with the commands:

-    >>>module load mathematica/9.0
-    >>>mathematica

 ### QUICKSTART GUIDE ###

 * If you don't already have a bin directory, create one with: